Ford to offer new Maverick compact pickup standard as a hybrid

 The No. 2 US automaker also confirmed it will develop two dedicated EV platforms, one for full-size trucks and SUVs, the other for cars and smaller SUVs.

-General Motors Co has said it aspires to halt US sales of gas-powered passenger vehicles by 2035, and was investing $27 billion in electric and autonomous vehicles over the next five years.
+General Motors Co has said it aspires to halt US sales of fuel-powered passenger vehicles by 2035, and was investing $27 billion in electric and autonomous vehicles over the next five years.

 Ford said there are no current plans for an electric Maverick, although IHS Markit analyst Stephanie Brinley expects it could be added down the road as Ford develops dedicated EV platforms.
 Maverick will use the first Ford-developed electric motor.